 So with all this time that I’m going to spend writing, I can really only manage one blog…and this one’s it.
 I have another old blog festering out there in the inter-world…if anyone wants to have a look back at our previous struggles with building in sunny Costa Rica it’s at eanddincr.wordpress.com

 Off now to do some more writing and compulsive email checking.
 Got a story on the short list that I can’t wait to hear about.
 More soon…

 August 1, 2013

 Couch surfing is the best kind.

 Two months until the move south.
 I have much to do.
 Get the dog injected and ready to fly.
-Meet with the tax man so when I come back they don’t throw me in tax jail.
+Meet with the tax man to make sure we have our affairs done right (by which I meant get the t’s crossed and i’s dotted with our accountant as we finalized our affairs!).
 Visit with all my loved ones at least once.
 It’s grueling.

 But all I want to do is write.

 Since my first writer’s conference, The World Horror Convention in New Orleans (come on! could it get any better?)
 I’ve been jazzed up, on fire, rockin’ the keys.
 Ready to Rumble.

 I’ve sold five stories now, and am waiting on a few short lists as we speak.
 I’m feeling some momentum.